maxcloutier13/AbletonLive10_MPK261_MIDIRemoteScript/README.md

 TODO:<br/>
 Fix bank B+C so it controls tracks 9-16 and 16-24 fluidly<br/>
-Set up my Preset so it can be dumped directly to the mpk from Ableton.<br/>
+Set up my Preset so it can be dumped directly to the mpk from Ableton (Sysex?)<br/>
 Switch device (blue hand) automatically when selecting another channel<br/>
 Implement red box functionality<br/>